GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 With unstrucutred data, generally prose, articles, diary entries and alike, <a href='https://voyant-tools.org/' target='_blank'>Voyant tools</a> will generate easy to use visualisations.
 For more complex analysis and visualisation we can use Python code.

-For mapping data we can use tools such as <a href='https://aurin.org.au/' target='_blank'>AURIN </a>, and even google earth.
-For Aurin you will need structured datasets with coordinates.

-- other data types

 {% capture text %}
 - .{% endcapture %} {% include card.html header="Activity - ..." text=text %}